 - Tim Cahill is the first Australian to score 50 international goals

 - He has scored in three World Cups

 - We look at five of Cahill’s milestone strikes

-A goal down against Japan entering the final minutes of their first World Cup match for 32 years, Australia’s campaign was in danger of snagging before it had barely begun.
+A goal down against Japan entering the final minutes of their first FIFA World Cup™ match for 32 years, Australia’s campaign was in danger of snagging before it had barely begun.
 Cahill, though, drew his side level with six minutes remaining.
 A scrambled finish it may have been, but also a classic poacher’s goal.
-It was to get even better for the Green & Gold a minute from fulltime as Cahill picked up a ball on the edge of the penalty and and fired home an unstoppable that hit the inside the post, and grazed the other post before nestling in the net.
+It was to get even better for the Green & Gold a minute from fulltime as Cahill picked up a ball on the edge of the penalty and fired home an unstoppable strike that hit the inside of the post, and grazed the other post before nestling in the net.
 Japan 1 Cahill 2.
 The second-half substitute not only scored Australia’s first-ever goal on the grandest football stage, but helped the side to their maiden World Cup win.

-Following up that spectacular flying first-time volley would take some doing, but Cahill gave it a shot with his crucial opening goal against China PR in the quarter-final of Australia’s first AFC Asian Cup on home soil.
-Australia dominated the contest but China’s defence remained steadfast, and the jet-heeled Wu Lei always looked capable of securing a breakthrough at the other end on the counter-attack.
+Following up that spectacular flying first-time volley at Brazil 2014 would take some doing, but Cahill gave it a shot with his crucial opening goal against China PR in the quarter-final of Australia’s first AFC Asian Cup on home soil.
+Australia dominated the contest but China’s defence remained steadfast, and the jet-heeled Wu Lei always looked capable of securing a breakthrough on the counter-attack.
 The home team needed a goal to break the open the game.
 It duly arrived soon after half-time thanks to the Socceroos’ talisman.
 Cahill, having survived a clash of heads just seconds earlier, managed to re-gather his awareness to execute a faultless bicycle kick past the goalkeeper and inside the fast post.
 Australia were on their way to victory, and a week later a maiden Asian Cup title was secured.

 Australia fell behind inside the opening minutes against the notoriously resilient Syria in the continent’s final qualifier for Russia 2018.
 An immediately riposte was required for the home side.
 Who else but Cahill.
 It may have been a free header in the end from Matthew Leckie’s superb cross, but Cahill makes heading the ball with precision seem simple.
 Extra time was required and with the aggregate score locked at 2-2, the prospect of a penalty shoot-out was coming into calculations.
 Cahill, however, had other ideas and with 11 minutes remaining he again rose highest to power home another header that was more difficult than it seemed.
 Fifty goals and yet another swathe of headlines for Tim Cahill.